Shoomie/Timestamp_XLSX/README.md

 Requires the Office package to run.

-The EXE-file can be found under a dubdir under the bin folder.
+The EXE-file can be found under a subdir under the bin folder.